tannerpace/MowerDoorActuator/README.md

 When using the Arduino IDE, set your partition scheme via **Tools → Partition Scheme**:
 - I selected a scheme like **"Minimal (2mb NO OTA partition)"**  otherwise you won't have enough space for the entire Arduino sketch.
 I'm filling this out for memory, but I think it was  2 MB per partition.

- relay outputs.
- pairing code matches.

-- **Free Space Errors:**
-  If you encounter memory issues, try a different partition scheme with more space.
---